List of Marvel Comics characters: R: Steven Rogers Jr. in other media

-Bernie Rosenthal in other media

-A character loosely based on Bernie Rosenthal and Peggy Carter named Bernice "Bernie" Stewart appears in Captain America (1990), portrayed by Kim Gillingham.
-This version is Steve Rogers' fiancé from the 1940s.
-Sixteen years after Rogers was lost in the Antarctic, Bernie married another man and had a daughter named Sharon (also portrayed by Gillingham).
-Following his revival, Rogers and Bernie reunite, though she and her husband are later killed by Valentina de Santis.

 Roulette

 Roulette (Jennifer Stavros) is a mutant character appearing in American comic books published by Marvel Comics.

 Roulette is a member of the Hellions who can generate energy discs that alter probability around them.
 She and the Hellions are killed by Trevor Fitzroy, who uses their energy to fuel his time portals.
-Years later, the Hellions are resurrected on Krakoa.
+Long after their deaths, the Hellions are resurrected on Krakoa.

 Donald Roxxon

 Donald Phillip Roxxon is a supporting character in the Ultimate Marvel universe, which is separate from the "mainstream" Marvel Comics continuity.
 The character, created by Brian Michael Bendis and Mark Bagley, first appeared in Ultimate Spider-Man #86 (January 2006).

 The inept CEO of a pharmaceutical company, he is attacked by Killer Shrike, Omega Red, and the Vulture (hired by the Tinkerer).
 Donald hires bodyguards to protect him, but is saved by the original Spider-Man.
-Roxxon is later revealed to have been in possession of the Venom symbiote which gets stolen by biochemist Conrad Markus and is the benefactor of the Roxxon Brain Trust and the Prowler.
+Roxxon is later revealed to have been in possession of the Venom symbiote, which is stolen by biochemist Conrad Markus, and is the benefactor of the Roxxon Brain Trust and the Prowler.
 Roxxon is personally defeated by a group of amateur superheroes led by the second Spider-Man and arrested by Spider-Woman.

-Alternate versions

-In the 2015 Secret Wars storyline, a version of Roxxon resides in the Battleworld domain of the Valley of Doom as the Governor.
+Phillip Roxxon

+Phillip R. Roxxon is an exclusive character in the Ultimate Marvel storyline.
+Created by Brian Michael Bendis and Sara Pichelli, he first appears in Ultimate Comics: Spider-Man Vol 2 #22.

+Apparently the true heir of Roxxon name, Phillip secretly used guinea pigs in experiments to make super-soldiers (i.e. Bombshell, Spider-Woman and Cloak and Dagger), as well as the restoration of the Venom suit (before Conrad Marcus's theft), all in his narrow minded attempt to outdo Norman Osborn.
+After a group of young heroes led by the new Spider-Man (Miles Morales) all realize they are each Roxxon's guinea pigs/super-soldiers, Roxxon is personally defeated by Spider-Man before being detained by S.H.I.E.L.D. authorities.